dntstck/virgo/README.md

 **Virgo** (Vi~~m~~ & ~~Ca~~rgo) is a Vim plugin designed to simplify Rust crate management directly from your editor.
 Search for crates, add dependencies, and clean up your `Cargo.toml` without ever leaving Vim!

-Virgo is currently pre-release alpha, as such there will be bugs & unwanted behaviour.
+Virgo is currently in pre-release alpha, so you may encounter some bugs or unexpected behavior as we refine its features.

 ## 🔥 Features
 ✅ **Crate Management** - Search, add, and remove Rust crates effortlessly.